May 26, 2008 by solo

 If what he says sounds attractive then read his other posts on value billing especially this one about Australian accountant Matthew Tol.

-January 4, 2008 by solo
+January 4, 2008

 Effective use of technology means that small office and home office professionals can match (and outgun) their big firm counterparts.
 But not doing something puts you at risk.